MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 (i.e. full or zero heater power) or when it is at its limit but temperatures are still not changing very much - which will occur at asymptotic temperature (usually when target temperature is zero and the hotend is at ambient).

 `MPC_STEADYSTATE` is used to recognise the asymptotic condition.
-If the simulated hotend temperature changes at an absolute rate less than `MPC_STEADYSTATE` over two successive runs of the algorithm, the steady state logic is applied.
-Since the algorithm runs frequently (6 times a second on an AVR mainboard), even a fairly smally amount of noise can make the short term rate of change in hotend temperature seem quite high.
+Whenever the simulated hotend temperature changes at an absolute rate less than `MPC_STEADYSTATE` between two successive runs of the algorithm, the steady state logic is applied.
+Since the algorithm runs frequently (6 times a second on an AVR mainboard), even a smally amount of noise can result in a fairly high instantaneous rate of change of hotend temperature.
 In practice 1°C/s seems to work well for `MPC_STEADYSTATE`.

 When in steady state, the difference between real and simulated sensor temperatures is used to drive the changes to ambient temperature.
 However when the temperatures are really close `MPC_MIN_AMBIENT_CHANGE` ensures that the